hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 3. convert the byte sequence to `[Word8]`, which has a valid instance as well

-For the case of `OsString`, keep in mind that the raw bytes depend on the current platform.
+For the case of `OsString`, keep in mind that the raw bytes depend on the current platform (`char[]` array on unix and `wchar_t*` on windows).
 So you may have to attach more information if you choose methods 2 and 3 (e.g. encoding of the byte sequence and platform).
+And you need a strategy to deal with e.g. a windows machine sending binary data to a unix machine.
+As such, I recommend using [`decodeUtf`](https://hackage.haskell.org/package/os-string-2.0.2.1/docs/System-OsString.html#g:3) to get a String.
+The target machine can then use [`encodeUtf`](https://hackage.haskell.org/package/os-string-2.0.2.1/docs/System-OsString.html#v:encodeUtf) to get back an OsString.

 ## Related blog posts